Groups & Tabsets

 Akka provides an API called Akka Discovery that includes a number of backends.
 Several are compatible with a Kubernetes environment.
 We’re going to use a service locator implementation built on Akka Discovery, and then we’re going to use the DNS implementation of Akka discovery to discover other services.

-- Tab Two
+$ a code block - Tab Two

 -